bufbuild-ru/docs/docs/cli/installation/index.md

 #### Errors when using `tools.go`

 This isn't an issue with Buf — all Go CLI tools can have this problem when using this approach.
-Despite its suggestion on the Go wiki, we consider it somewhat of an anti-pattern at Buf. **We don't support or recommend using `tools.go`.**Programs are built (and tested) with a specific set of dependencies, and the `tools.go` method results in those dependencies being resolved with the dependencies of your own program (and other tools), which is ill-advised at best and incorrect at worst.
+Despite its suggestion on the Go wiki, we consider it somewhat of an anti-pattern at Buf. **We don't support or recommend using `tools.go`.**

+Programs are built (and tested) with a specific set of dependencies, and the `tools.go` method results in those dependencies being resolved with the dependencies of your own program (and other tools), which is ill-advised at best and incorrect at worst.
 Go packages aren't supposed to change in incompatible ways while keeping the same identity (which is why `v2` and `v1` packages, for example, have different import paths).
 Unfortunately, people break things and sometimes breaking changes are published on minor releases with the same import path.
-When this happens, the `tools.go` approach becomes problematic.We recommend that you install Go tooling like anything else — either with individual `go install` calls or from released binaries.
+When this happens, the `tools.go` approach becomes problematic.

+We recommend that you install Go tooling like anything else — either with individual `go install` calls or from released binaries.
 This way you're insulated from this problem.
-In addition, with Go v1.16 and higher, you can specify versions to `go install`, so ensuring everyone is using the same version for tooling is easily done without using `go.mod`.You can find Buf’s officially recommended command for installing from source using `go install` above.
+In addition, with Go v1.16 and higher, you can specify versions to `go install`, so ensuring everyone is using the same version for tooling is easily done without using `go.mod`.

+You can find Buf’s officially recommended command for installing from source using `go install` above.
 Using this command causes the Go tool to ignore `go.mod`, so the versions of Buf dependencies are the exact ones that we intend.

 == Docker

-Buf ships a Docker image ([bufbuild/buf](https://hub.docker.com/r/bufbuild/buf)) that enables you to use `buf` as part of your Docker workflow.For example, you can run `buf lint` with this command:
+Buf ships a Docker image ([bufbuild/buf](https://hub.docker.com/r/bufbuild/buf)) that enables you to use `buf` as part of your Docker workflow.

+For example, you can run `buf lint` with this command:

 ```console
 $ docker run --volume "$(pwd):/workspace" --workdir /workspace bufbuild/buf lint